-We have audited the accompanying consolidated financial statements of Farm Credit of Western Kansas, ACA and its subsidiaries (the "Association"), which comprise the consolidated statement of condition as of December 31, 2023, 2022 and 2021, and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").
+We have audited the accompanying consolidated financial statements of Farm Credit of Western Kansas, ACA and its subsidiaries (the "Association"), which comprise the consolidated statement of condition as of December 31, 2024, 2023, and 2022 and the related consolidated statements of comprehensive income, of changes in shareholders' equity and of cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Association as of December 31, 2023, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Association as of December 31, 2024, 2023, and 2022 and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.